deftio/fifostr/README.md

 pip install -U pytest # or
 easy_install -U pytest
 ```
-#more info at pytest.org  for installation on other OSes
+note: more info at pytest.org  for installation on other OSes

 cd to the tests directory
 ```